-If you’re into diving, you could easily spend a year here, since it’s one of the best diving spots in the world.
-Otherwise, spending 3–4 days at Coron should be enough to get a good sense of what the place has to offer.
+If you’re into diving, you could easily spend a month here, since it’s one of the best diving spots in the world.
+Otherwise, 3–4 days in Coron should be enough to get a good sense of what it has to offer.

-Since Coron is so close to El Nido, it makes a lot of sense to combine them both in your Palawan vacation.
+Since Coron is so close to El Nido, it makes a lot of sense to combine them both in your Palawan vacation itinerary.
 You could also easily add Puerto Princesa for a complete Palawan tour package .
-If you are not still unsure how to allocate your days in Palawan, our travel agents can help you build your itinerary, based entirely on your preferred activities and budget limitations.
+Coron is also a great standalone destination, since there are plenty of direct flights from both Manila and Cebu.